What’s Left of Russiagate — Are We Down to the 1,000 Paid Trolls?

 So is Crowdstrike throwing its own top-of-the-line product under the bus to maintain the credibility of the claim that hackers provided Wikileaks with the DNC emails?

 Cyberexpert Adam Carter suspects that Crowdstrike might have been involved in creating the Guccifer 2.0 fraud.
 The purposely tainted Guccifer 2.0 releases, in conjunction with Crowdstrike’s conclusion that Russian agents had hacked the DNC, could have readily led unsuspecting intelligence agents to indict the Russians.

 Oh, and guess who the DCCC hired to investigate its breach?

-Another key difficulty with the ICA has been raised by William Binney, one of the co-founders of the NSA.
+Another key difficulty with the ICA has been raised by William Binney, a co-founder of the NSA’s SIGINT Automation Research Center.
 He indicates that if the DNC had been hacked, the NSA would know precisely when this had happened, and where the data had gone:

 “Because NSA can trace exactly where and how any “hacked” emails from the Democratic National Committee or other servers were routed through the network, it is puzzling why NSA cannot produce hard evidence implicating the Russian government and WikiLeaks.
 Unless we are dealing with a leak from an insider, not a hack, as other reporting suggests.
 From a technical perspective alone, we are convinced that this is what happened.”